blue-yonder/tsfresh/docs/text/rolling.rst

 How to handle rolling time series
 =================================

+Lets assume that we have a DataFrame of one of the tsfresh :ref:`data-formats-label`.
-The "time" column of a time series container gives a sequential order to the data.
+The "sort" column of such a container gives a sequential state to the individual measurements.
+In the case of time series this can be the *time* dimension while in the case of spectra the order is given by the *wavelength* or *frequencies* dimensions.
 We can exploit this sequence to generate more input data out of single time series, by *rolling* over the data.

 Imagine the following situation: